Arthur-UBdx/magic-installer/readme.md

 You can specify a different folder by setting the `MINECRAFT_DIR` environment variable to the path of the folder you want to use.
 You can use environnement variables, for example: `$home/my_folder/.minecraft` is valid.

+## Running tests

+The unit tests are located in each corresponding module, they are run with `cargo test`, for running certains test, like `test_download` in `files.rs` module, you need to have `nodejs` installed.
+You can set `KEEP_FILES` to `true` to prevent the cleaning of processeded files by the tests.

 ## changelog